AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/create-maps-customized-templates.md

 ---
 title: Create maps based on customized templates
-description: Learn to create a customizes template, use them to create new map files, and pass on the defined title to a DITA map in AEM Guides.
+description: Learn to create a customizes template, use them to create new map files, and pass on the defined title to a DITA map in Experience Manager Guides.
 exl-id: 9cb0035f-bf81-4ab5-a575-53851bbff494
 feature: Authoring, Map Editor
 role: User